Aeroluna/LunaCoopMod/README.md

 Makes this ability more consistent.

+- Reduced the visual model scale of the Serdath Legion Dark Archons by 20%.

+Matches the visual scale of other archons.
+Serdath himself gets to stay big.

+- Added VO sounds to Telbrus.
+- Added VO sounds to Telbrus Legion's Zealots.
+- Added VO sounds to Zoraya.
+- Added VO sounds to Zoraya Legion's Void Rays.
+- Added VO sounds to Serdath.
+- Added VO sounds to Serdath Legion's Dark Archons.

+Not sure why these guys are dead quiet but now they have a soundset for when you summon/select them.

 - Changed to Ihan-rii skin set.
 - Added Xel'Naga Ambusher portrait.
 - Added Xel'Naga Enforcer portrait.